 “I depend on the income the trust generates, so I want stability in our tenant farmers.
 I decided to research solar farms to see if leasing land for solar arrays was a better fit,” he says.

 In 2020, while scrolling through Facebook, he found Solential Energy, a Carmel, Indiana-based commercial solar developer.
 Looking at the website, Larry noticed Solential had built a number of community solar arrays for the Wabash Valley Power Authority.
-Knowing that the local electric cooperative, Hendricks Power, was committed to building a solar array for its customers with Solential and sensing an opportunity, Larry reached out to Corey Miller of sales for Solential.
+Knowing that the local electric cooperative, Hendricks Power, was committed to building a solar array for its customers with Solential and sensing an opportunity, Larry reached out to Solential.

-“I told Corey that I had farmland in Hendricks County, and I was interested in leasing it for Hendricks Power’s solar project.
+“I told them that I had farmland in Hendricks County, and I was interested in leasing it for Hendricks Power’s solar project.
 Unfortunately, Solential had already identified a site.
-Corey and I agreed to stay in touch should anything change or if Solential had a future solar project in the area,” Larry says.
+We agreed to stay in touch should anything change or if Solential had a future solar project in the area,” Larry says.

 As luck would have it, the original proposed site of Hendricks Power’s community solar array, Cascade High School in Monrovia, decided to pass on leasing its land for the project.
 The school board wanted to retain control of their land for future expansion of the school.
-Hearing this, Larry messaged Corey to see if Solential would be interested in taking a look at the Graham family farm.
-This time Corey said yes.
+Hearing this, Larry messaged Solential to see if the solar company would be interested in taking a look at the Graham family farm.
+This time Solential said yes.

-As director of sales, Corey finds himself involved in all aspects of customers’ solar projects, including site selection, working with public utilities, planning commissions, and attorneys.
+As CEO, Jim Shaw finds himself involved in all aspects of customers’ solar projects, including site selection, working with public utilities, planning commissions, and attorneys.
 “Larry reaching back out when our original site fell through was a great twist of fate.
 He took me out to the farm, which is in the small community of Tilden.
 The land was ideal—56+ acres of cleared ground with a natural, dense tree line that screened the array from surrounding neighbors.”

 There are multiple reasons for outside investors to invest in solar projects like Hendricks Power’s seven-megawatt solar project.
 In return for financing the projects, the investor signs a long-term power purchasing agreement (PPA) with the entity using the power.
 In this case, Hendricks Power signed a PPA of 25 years with the option to extend it for another 15 years.
 Hendricks gets renewable solar power for its co-op members at stable rates as well as capacity savings.
 The 25-plus year revenue stream benefits Solriver as do the Investment Tax Credits (ITC).